 3. Using the wrong PFD for your activity

 Not all PFDs are created equal.
 While kayakers, canoeists, and stand-up paddle boarders are often fond of inflatable PFDs that can be worn as waist pouches or vests, these devices—which incorporate a carbon dioxide cartridge which inflates the PFD—aren’t approved for use on personal watercraft, white water, or while being towed behind a boat.
-They’re approved for use with kids under 16.
+They’re also not approved for use with kids under 16, or who weigh under 36.3 kg (80 lbs.).
 Similarly, a large, bulky lifejacket probably isn’t the best choice for a multi-day canoe trip.
 When all is said and done, the PFD that is the most effective is the one you actually wear.

 4. Using your PFD incorrectly